 Just west of the substation, near the intersection of Avenue 26 and San Fernando Road is the Los Angeles River Center and Gardens.
 The buildings (which house the offices of several non-profits) were originally operated by Lawry’s, who opened their California Center in 1953 expanded it in 1961, and ultimately closed it in 1992.

 The first large operation one encounters on San Fernando Road in Glassell Park is Metrolink Central Maintenance Facility (CMF).
-Not to be confused with the Metro (who operate Los Angeles County’s largest bus and interurban rail lines), Metrolink is the commuter rail service that serves Los Angeles County and five other Southern California counties.
+Not to be confused with the Metro (which operates Los Angeles County’s largest bus and interurban rail lines), Metrolink is the commuter rail service that serves Los Angeles County and five other Southern California counties.

 Just north of the CMF is El Río de Los Angeles State Park, which opened on part of the abandoned Taylor Yard in 2007.
 The grounds include sports fields and restored wetlands.
 Just north of the park are the large Sonia Sotomayor Learning Academies, a campus that includes three LAUSD pilot schools and two independent charter schools.
 Just south of the park is a parcel that’s currently being developed for affordable, train-yard-adjacent housing.
 The parcel behind the park remains undeveloped.